Reggae: Europe

 In Iceland reggae band Hjálmar is well established having released six CDs in Iceland.
 They were the first reggae band in Iceland, but few Icelandic artists had written songs in the reggae style before their arrival on the Icelandic music scene.
 The Icelandic reggae scene is expanding and growing at a fast rate.
 RVK Soundsystem is the first Icelandic sound system, counting five DJs.
 They hold reggae nights in Reykjavík every month at clubs Hemmi og Valdi and more recently in Faktorý as the crowd has grown so much.

 In Germany, the three successful Reggae Summerjam open-air festivals were crucial parts of the renaissance of Caribbean music in Germany but in 1990, conflict broke out between the two main German promoters who had cooperated so well during the previous seasons.
 With a lot of infighting and personal quarrels, each of them pursued his own preparations for a big summer festival.
 The result was that two open-air events look place on the same day.

 The 1990 Reggae Summerjam was staged as usual, but for only one day.
 The event took place at the Lorelei Rock amphitheater, with artists like Mad Professor's Ariwa Posse with Macka B and Kofi, Mutabaruka, the Mighty Diamonds, the Twinkle Brothers, Manu Dibango and Fela Kuti.

 The other, ex-partner of the once-united promoters succeeded in bringing the original Sunsplash package to Germany for the first time.
 Close to the Main River in the little village of Gemaunden deep in rural south-central Germany, they staged a two-day festival that drew a bigger crowd.
-About 10,000 people came from all over the country as well as from neighboring states like trance and, for the first time, East Germany to see the lineup of top reggae artists.
+About 10,000 people came from all over the country as well as from neighboring states like France and, for the first time, East Germany to see the lineup of top reggae artists.